coderitual/react-ui-interactions/README.md

 ## How to Use

-- Just copy & paste whatever you need.
+* Just copy & paste whatever you need.
-- Be inspired.
+* Be inspired.
 Find UI solution you like and adapt it to your environment.

 ## Dependencies

 It's important to note that some low level tasks still need a libraries to allow focusing on more important aspects.
 All dependencies in this project were picked very carefully considering the principles mentioned earlier.

-- `Reach Router` Because it's straighforward, composable and does directly what it should.
+* `Reach Router` Because it's straighforward, composable and does directly what it should.
 Nothing more.
-- `Styled Components` Simply CSS in JS with great documentation.
+* `Styled Components` Simply CSS in JS with great documentation.
 Why not `emotion`?
 I don't know.
 If there is a reason I should know about, let me know!
-- `React Spring` As the modern UI is often built upon meaningful animations, everything that encourages using them is great.
+* `React Spring` As the modern UI is often built upon meaningful animations, everything that encourages using them is great.
 The library lately offers a nice hooks API which plays directly with the DOM for better performance.

 ## Legal

-MIT License Copyright © 2019-present, Mike Skowronek
+MIT License Copyright © 2019-present, Mike Skowroneks